DoubangoTelecom/ultimateALPR-SDK/samples/c++/recognizer/README.md

 <a name="testing-examples"></a>
 ## Examples ##

-For example, on **Raspberry pi** you may call the recognizer application using the following command:
+For example, on **Raspberry Pi** you may call the recognizer application using the following command:
 ```
 LD_LIBRARY_PATH=../../../binaries/raspbian/armv7l:$LD_LIBRARY_PATH ./recognizer \
     --image ../../../assets/images/lic_us_1280x720.jpg \